 Jean-Michel made his Pacific Opera Victoria debut as Vallier de Tilly in Les Feluettes.
 He created the role for the 2016 world première in Montreal and reprised the role in Victoria and at Edmonton Opera in 2017.
-He returns to Pacific Opera in 2020 as Don José in Carmen.
+He was scheduled to return to Pacific Opera in 2020 as Don José in Carmen.
+The production has been postponed.
+Updates will be posted when confirmed.

 Jean-Michel’s 2019/20 season also includes Jacquino in Fidelio and Angel 3 in Written on Skin with Opéra de Montréal.
 Other recent engagements include Gonzalve in l’Heure Espagnole with Opéra national de Lorraine; Florestan in Léonore ou L’Amour Conjugal (Opera Lafayette); Don Ottavio in Don Giovanni (Opéra de Montréal, Saskatoon Opera); the Father in the world première of Another Brick in the Wall (Opéra de Montréal, revival at Cincinatti Opera); and the title role of Faust with Orchestre Symphoniuqe de Trois Rivières.